anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 The only question left: how can we gracefully handle token expiration?
 AnyCable Go uses a specific disconnect message to distinguish expiration from unauthorized access (sends a `{"type":"disconnect","reason":"token_expired"}` message).
 You can use it to refresh the token.
 Again, we're glad to provide an out-of-the-box solution for this in our brand new [anycable-client-refresh-tokens][]!

-## Adding some "hot wires" to the equation
+## "Hot-wiring" Action Cable subscriptions

 We've collected more than a hundred responses from Action Cable and AnyCable users around the world, and we found that a good portion of them build applications on top of [Hotwire][hotwire] or [Stimulus Reflex][sr] (+ [CableReady][cr]).
 This is pretty cool: [_frontendless_ Rails frontend][frontendless-rails] is gaining more and more traction!